ECE492-Team5/RestfulServer/README.md

 #RESTful Server Implementation

 Written by Jiawei Wu of Group 5

-This server is written in javascript on top of Node.js

-using the express.js framework.

-Sensor data generate is done using native C code

-for better performance when ran using the

-ARM processor SoC.
+This server is written in javascript on top of Node.js using the express.js framework.
+Sensor data generate is done using native C code for better performance when ran using the ARM processor SoC.

-Database uses MongoDB, Authentication and security uses passport and JSON Web Tokens

-Unit testing done using Mocha, Chai, and Supertest libraries
+Database uses MongoDB, Authentication and security uses passport and JSON Web Tokens.
+Unit testing done using Mocha, Chai, and Supertest libraries.

-Main files of interest:
+##Main files of interest:
-app.js : Main server file
+###app.js : Main server file
-server_unit_test.js and user_unit_test.js : Unit tests
+###server_unit_test.js and user_unit_test.js : Unit tests

-Folder Directory:
+###Folder Directory:
 ```
 Server
 |-- models